RuiXing123/APSNet/README.md

 ### Dataset

-**Apply for APS dataset:** Download and fill in the application form for APS dataset under the data directory and send it to the corresponding author.
+**Apply for APS dataset:** Download and fill in the application form for APS dataset under the data directory and send it to the first author.
 We will reply after review.

 ```bash
 data/